Terms & Conditions

 Please make sure you have followed the post operative instructions you were given after your treatment and you have completed the expected recovery period of your medical procedure(s) before you assess your results.

 If you’ve already done the above and still aren’t satisfied with the explanations provided, you may email your complaint to [email protected]

 What will happen next?

 - A member of our management team will acknowledge your complaint by responding to you within 2 business days.

 - The manager will review your patient file including all the written correspondence you had with our firm, listen to the recorded calls and if needed interview all staff members who acted for you.
 The manager may need to request additional information from you to contribute to the assessment of the case.
 This may take up to 2 weeks depending on the extensiveness of your complaint.

-- Once you agree on the resolution option, you will be required to sign an agreement confirming your acceptance.
-Any resolution action will only be taken on our part after the resolution agreement is signed by you.
+- Once you agree on the resolution option, you will be required to sign a settlement agreement confirming your acceptance.
+Any resolution action will only be taken on our part after the settlement agreement is signed by you.
 Usually resolution offers have one week validity but may vary depending on the nature of the case.

-- At this stage, if you are still not satisfied, the manager will review your complaint again after consulting to another member of the management team unconnected with the matter to review the decision independently.
-S/he will then write to you within one week confirming our final position on your complaint and explaining our reasons.
+- At this stage, if you are still not satisfied, the manager will review your complaint again after consulting another member of the management team unconnected with the matter to review the decision independently.
+The independent manager will then write to you within one week confirming our final position on your complaint and explaining our reasons.